leadasintheelement/Fathoms/README.md

 As a creative decision, Fathoms' wiki will not be maintained by developers.
 It may contain some information provided by the community, but it is not a 100% reliable source.
 If you are having trouble with doing something as the wiki instructs, assume it is outdated. **All of Fathoms' content has been precisely designed to be discovered ingame via advancements, the recipe book, and diagetic clues.
 Additonally, Fathoms is best enjoyed blind...**

 # About Compatibility
 Fathoms is inherently incompatible with likely all mods and datapacks which modify the fishing loot table in any way.
-Compatibility is attempted with [The Creeper's Code](https://modrinth.com/datapack/the-creepers-code), but Fathoms will need to loaded after TCC.
+Compatibility is attempted with [The Creeper's Code](https://modrinth.com/datapack/the-creepers-code), but Fathoms will need to loaded after compatible packs.
 This can be done by running these commands in order:

 `/datapack disable <Fathoms>`

-`/datapack enable <Fathoms> after <The Creeper's Code>`
+`/datapack enable <Fathoms> after <Other Compatible Packs>`

 Fathoms does not currently support compatibility with any other mods or datapacks in this way, and requests for such compatibility will be rejected.
 It is complicated, sorry.